 That doesn’t mean you have to make it through your program on ramen alone, though.
 By determining your anticipated expenses in advance, you can better prepare to afford them.

-To help you get started, we’ve updated The Daily Muse Budget Template just for grad students.
+To help you get started, we’ve updated The Muse Budget Template just for grad students.
 Read on to see what you need to take into account, both by month and by year, then build your budget by using the spreadsheet.

 Tuition (Plan Annually)